Where Are They Now? A Look At The First Barclays Africa Accelerator Graduates

 Where Are They Now?

-In 2016 the lending platform expanded their services to South Africa, which was announced by the CEO, Faith Adesemowo, during the Barclays Techstars Demo Day presentation in Cape Town.
+In 2016 the lending platform expanded its services to South Africa, which was announced by the CEO, Faith Adesemowo, during the Barclays Techstars Demo Day presentation in Cape Town.

-This year they spoke at a number of events, including the Seamless Africa Conference in Cape Town, and the Fintech Fair in Tanzania.
+This year they spoke at several events, including the Seamless Africa Conference in Cape Town, and the Fintech Fair in Tanzania.